gatsbyjs/gatsby/docs/docs/remark-ast.md

 A small library [mdast-util-to-string](https://github.com/syntax-tree/mdast-util-to-string) which is also made by Unified was used to extract the plaintext of the inner nodes, so this would remove links or other types of nodes inside the header, but given you have full access to the markdown AST, you can modify it however you wish.

-## Loading in changes and seeing effect.
+## Loading in changes and seeing effect

-After doing such, we setup some pages to be programmatically created from markdown as shown in [Part 7 of the Gatsby Tutorial](/tutorial/part-seven/).
-Once this is set up, we can examine that our plugin works as seen below based on the markdown we wrote earlier.
+After doing such, you setup some pages to be programmatically created from markdown as shown in [Part 7 of the Gatsby Tutorial](/tutorial/part-seven/).
+Once this is set up, you can examine that your plugin works as seen below based on the markdown you wrote earlier.

 ![Output](images/remark-ast-output.png)

 ## Publishing the plugin

-To be shared with others, we can extract the plugin to its own directory outside of this site and then publish it to NPM so it can be accessed both on NPM and [Submitted to the Plugin Library](/contributing/submit-to-plugin-library).
+To be shared with others, you can extract the plugin to its own directory outside of this site and then publish it to NPM so it can be accessed both on NPM and [Submitted to the Plugin Library](/contributing/submit-to-plugin-library).

 ## Summary

 You just wrote a local Gatsby plugin that is a sub-plugin for `gatsby-transformer-remark` that Manipulates the Remark AST and have a further understanding about the structure of Markdown Abstract Syntax Trees

-## Where next?
+## What's next?

 If you wish to see other plugins that manipulate the Remark AST, search for `gatsby-remark-` in the plugin library.